junxit/us-congress-bills-111/metadata.md

 - 2009-05-20 — Senate amendment agreed to: Amendment SA 1200 agreed to in Senate by Unanimous Consent.
 - 2009-05-20 — Senate amendment proposed (on the floor): Amendment SA 1200 proposed by Senator Reid for Senator Hutchison.(consideration: CR S5765; text: CR S5765)
 - 2009-05-20 — Senate amendment submitted
+- 2009-05-21 — Message on Senate action sent to the House.
+- 2009-05-21 — Received in the House.
+- 2009-05-21 — Referred to House Administration
+- 2009-05-21 — Referred to House Financial Services
+- 2009-05-21 — Referred to the Committee on Financial Services, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.